Russia says ready to investigate doping allegations

 Russian Olympic Committee President Alexander Zhukov, who is also an IOC member, arrived this week in Lausanne and met with International Olympic Committee President Thomas Bach in a hastily-arranged meeting in a bid to contain the fallout from the scandal, a source within the Olympic movement said.

-Zhukov was a chief organiser of the 2014 Sochi winter Olympics and a crucial link between the Russian government and the IOC throughout the preparation for those Games.
+Zhukov was a chief organizer of the 2014 Sochi winter Olympics and a crucial link between the Russian government and the IOC throughout the preparation for those Games.

 The source said there were "conciliatory and constructive noises" from the Russian side following the revelations from the WADA independent commission report.